desmarais-patrick/notes-web-client-js/DEV-NOTES.md

  - Review how I should handle data corruption from back-end service.
    (To avoid front-end becoming unresponsive!)
  - Create favicons specific to pages (ex. design system with ruler icon)
+ - Transform utilities using wrappers around Date and document nodes.
+   This will provide a cleaner interface.

 ## Inspirations